Please ensure Javascript is enabled for purposes of website accessibility

 install_dir/bin/Db2-agent.sh config instance_name

 This is the critical step for Optim Data Server Setup.
-The key is that the instance_name you provide must be the same as the actual Db2 instance name you intend to monitor.
-A mismatch in this case is one of the main mistakes that makes a repository unable to connect the collected data to the appropriate database resource.
+The key is that the instance_name you provide must match the actual Db2 instance name you intend to monitor.
+A mismatch in this case is one of the main causes of a repository being unable to connect the collected data to the appropriate database resource.

 2. Start the Agent with Authority